Khiladi (2022 film): Music

 The soundtrack and score of the film is composed by Devi Sri Prasad.
 The audio rights were acquired by Aditya Music.

 Release

 The film's release was originally scheduled for 28 May 2021.
-Owing to the COVID-19 pandemic in India.
-The film's release has been postponed indefinitely.
-The makers, however, have announced that the film would be released in theatres only.
+Owing to the COVID-19 pandemic in India, the film's release was then postponed indefinitely.
+The makers soon announced that the film would be released in theatres only.
 The film was released on 11 February 2022 along with its Hindi dubbed version.

 Reception

 Khiladi received mixed to negative reviews from critics and audience, who praised Ravi Teja's performance but criticised the direction and screenplay.

 Neeshitha Nyayapati of The Times of India gave the film a rating of 2/5 and criticized the screenplay, CGI, and songs, writing, "Khiladi is an absurd, sometimes stylish and oddly wacky, disengaging crime thriller."
 Pinkvilla gave the film a rating of 2/5 and wrote "'Khiladi' is a template-driven film if you care to scratch the surface.
 It's just that the writing department seeks to fortify the formulaic story by structuring the film in a less-than-routine manner in the first half".

 Reviewing the for The Indian Express, Gabetta Ranjith Kumar appreciated Ravi Teja's performance but felt that the unnecessary songs and inane subplots had put film at a disadvantage.The Hindu critic Y. Sunita Chowdhary called it an "average film," and added "The story lacks logic, tests patience but cannot be written off completely."

 In an other negative review, The News Minute's Balakrishna Ganeshan gave the film a rating of 1.5/5 and termed it "an unappealing mish-mash, with Ravi Teja playing a predictable role."
 Ganesh wrote that "The director attempts to deceive the audience with a story similar to Shock.
 But then he completely changes the trajectory by making it a story of a con artist, who is just invincible, or let's say any average Telugu hero who seems to possess superpowers."